elotroalex/chiens/_texts/translation.md

 - No, no, I lie.
 I'm afraid.
 I'm alone
 - my forests don't have ears, nor my rivers skin
 - unknown caravels roam the night
 - Is it you, Columbus?
-Captain of the slaveship?
+Captain of the slave ship?
 Is it you
 - old pirate, old corsair?
 - No response.
 The scree widens the night.
 - Columbus.
 Columbus.